A finiteness condition for complex continued fraction algorithms: The Hurwitz algorithm

-Figure~\ref{fig:hurmap} shows how $T$ acts on the sets $[b]$ for $b \in \mathbb Z[i] \setminus \{0,\pm1, \pm i\}$.
+Figure~\ref{fig:hurmap} shows how $T$ acts on the sets $\Delta(b)$ for $b \in \mathbb Z[i] \setminus \{0,\pm1, \pm i\}$.

-Contrary to the classical continued fraction algorithm, for the Hurwitz algorithm not all infinite strings $a_1a_2\cdots$ of Gaussian integers $\mathbb Z[i]\setminus\{0,\pm1, \pm i\}$ occur as Hurwitz continued fraction expansions.
-For example, as can be seen from Figure~\ref{fig:hurmap} the digit combination $2, -3$ does not occur.
+For the Hurwitz algorithm not all infinite strings $a_1a_2\cdots$ of Gaussian integers $\mathbb Z[i]\setminus\{0,\pm1, \pm i\}$ occur as Hurwitz expansions.
+For example, as can be seen from Figure~\ref{fig:hurmap}, the pattern $a_na_{n+1}=2(-3)$ does not occur.
 As in the case of Zeckendorf expansions and the nearest integer algorithm, we need further restrictions to characterize the digit strings of Hurwitz continued fraction expansions.
+These restrictions are again of a simple type.
+Indeed, the collection

-However, these restrictions are subject to a finite rule because the Hurwitz map admits a {\it finite partition} in the following sense.
+contains only finitely many sets up to Lebesgue null sets, in other words, the Hurwitz algorithm satisfies the finite range property.
+According to \cite[Lemma~3.6]{LV24} the finite range property is equivalent to the fact that the Hurwitz map admits a {\it finite partition} in the following sense.
 A collection $\mathcal P$ of Borel measurable subsets of $U$ is a {\em partition} of $U$ if the sets from $\mathcal P$ are pairwise disjoint and $U = \bigcup_{P \in \mathcal P} P$ up to sets of zero Lebesgue measure.
-A finite partition $\mathcal P$ of $U$ is called a {\it finite partition for the map $T$} if for any $b \in \mathbb Z[i] \setminus \{0,\pm1, \pm i\}$ and any $P \in \mathcal P$ the set $T([b]\cap P)$ is a union of elements from $\mathcal P$, again up to sets of zero Lebesgue measure.
-The finite partition for the Hurwitz map $T$ is shown in Figure~\ref{fig:markov1/2,1/2} (see \cite[Section~2]{Ei2018})\footnote{By carefully inspecting the mapping properties of $T$ illustrated in Figure~\ref{fig:hurmap}, you can try to convince yourself that the partition in Figure~\ref{fig:markov1/2,1/2} is indeed a finite partition for $T$.}.
-According to \cite[Lemma~3.6]{LV24} the existence of a finite partition for $T$ is equivalent to the fact that the Hurwitz algorithm satisfies the so-called {\it finite range condition}.\footnote{The original definition of the finite range condition is done in terms of images of cylinder sets.} This property lies at the heart of the results in \cite{Ei2018,lakein1973approximation,Nak76} that give estimates on the approximations $|z-\frac{p_n}{q_n}|$, $n \ge 1$, see also \cite{Hensley:06}.
+A finite partition $\mathcal P$ of $U$ is called a {\it finite partition for the map $T$} if for any $b \in \mathbb Z[i] \setminus \{0,\pm1, \pm i\}$ and any $P \in \mathcal P$ the set $T(\Delta(b)\cap P)$ is a union of elements from $\mathcal P$, again up to sets of zero Lebesgue measure.
+The finite partition for the Hurwitz map $T$ is shown in Figure~\ref{fig:markov1/2,1/2} (see \cite[Section~2]{Ei2018})\footnote{By carefully inspecting the mapping properties of $T$ illustrated in Figure~\ref{fig:hurmap}, one easily sees that the partition in Figure~\ref{fig:markov1/2,1/2} is indeed a finite partition for $T$.}.

+In 1979 Jeffrey Shallit \cite[Section II.3]{Sha79} studied a variant of the Hurwitz algorithm by using a different ``floor function''.
+In particular, in \cite[Theorem II.3.3]{Sha79} the possible digit strings of this algorithm are characterized by a finite automaton.